 • Home Chef Tip: If your ramekins are wide and shallow, your custard may bake a little faster.
 If your ramekins are narrow and deep, you will likely need to bake your custard longer.

-• In the photos you see in this post, I’m using mason jars that I would consider narrow and deep.
-My custard took about 39 minutes to bake until it was just set (the middles still trembled slightly, while the custard was set on the outer edges).
+• In the photos you see in this post, we’re using mason jars that would be considered narrow and deep.
+This custard took about 39 minutes to bake until it was just set (the middles still trembled slightly, while the custard was set on the outer edges).

 • If you use wide and shallow ramekins, start at 25 minutes and continue baking, checking every 5 minutes until your custard is just set.